Kicking & Screaming (2005 film): Cast

+Production

+In April 2003, it was reported Universal Pictures had bought a soccer themed pitch from writers Leo Benvenuti and Steve Rudnick starring Will Ferrell citing the success of Old School as a reason for the swift acquisition.
+Marco Schnabel, who had previously worked as a second unit director for Jay Roach on the Austin Powers films and Meet the Parents, was initially hired to make his directorial debut with the film but was ultimately replaced with Jesse Dylan and Schnabel instead making his directing debut with 2008's The Love Guru.
+In October 2003, Robert Duvall joined the cast to star alongside Ferrell.

 Reception

 Critical response

 On Rotten Tomatoes, the film holds an approval rating of 41% based on 139 reviews, and an average rating of 5.5/10.
 The web site's critical consensus reads, "The script is mediocre and fails to give Ferrell a proper comedic showcase."
-On Metacritic, the film has a weighted average score of 45 out of 100, based on 33 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 45 out of 100, based on 33 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-Roger Ebert gave the film 3 out of 4 stars, saying that it was "An entertaining family movie, and may serve a useful purpose if it inspires kids to overthrow their coaches and take over their own sports."
+Roger Ebert gave the film 3 out of 4 stars, saying that it was "an entertaining family movie".
 Scott Foundas of Variety called it "An immensely likable, funny comedy that finds a novel approach to that familiar combo of kids and sports."

 David Palmer gave the film 3.5 out of 5 stars, saying that Ferrell and the film were much funnier than "a PG-rated kids film has any right being".

 Box office

 The film grossed $20.2 million in its opening weekend, finishing in 2nd place behind fellow newcomer Monster-in-Law ($23.1 million).

-Kicking and Screaming earned $52.8 million in the U.S. and Canada, and $3.2 million in other territories for a worldwide total $56.1 million, against a production budget of $45 million.
+Kicking and Screaming earned $52.8 million in the U.S. and Canada, and $3.2 million in other territories for a worldwide total of $56.1 million, against a production budget of $45 million.
 Kicking and Screaming became the highest grossing soccer movie, beating Bend It Like Beckham which grossed $32.5 million.